ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

   Swaying in tune to cold easterly winds
   Catkins trumpet the approaching spring,
-  As spring breaks winter’s sleepy spell buds in the hedgerows gently swell.
+  As spring breaks winter’s sleepy spell buds in the hedgerow gently swell.

   Specks of white neither frost nor snow begin to claim the sparse hedgerows.